liang-bo96/LiveNeuron/docs/user_guide.rst

 * General use, including 1–4 projections
 * When the detailed activity time course should be prominent
-* When you want more vertical space per projection
+* When you want more horizontal space per projection

 **Characteristics:**